chrisparnin/ComputingEnvironmentsWorkshop/Baker.md

 #### Test it out

-This will clone a git repo into the `baker-test`.
+This will clone a git repo into the `baker-test` and create a VM to run configured to run the server.
 You can checkout the node server by visiting `192.168.22.22:9000` in your web browser.

 Cool.
 You can ssh into the VM by just running `baker --ssh baker-test`. baker will automatically create a synced_folder for you.
 Just go to `cd /baker-test`.